cassianoperin/CHIP8_GO/README.md

 ## TODO LIST

-1. Sound glitches in Windows version (need to test with new sound function)
+1. Sound not working on Windows due to a speaker smaple rate too high
 2. Review keyboard timers, there is a small lag
 3. Create a help menu and command line arguments (SCHIP hack mode, DrawMode, and other options)
 4. Turn CPU into a function / core